Are you ready to get started at Bristol?

 - Apply for Financial Aid.
 Complete the Free Application for Federal Student Aid (FAFSA) and be sure to select Bristol Community College (002176).
 To learn more about financial aid, payment plans or additional services that we offer to help you through the process, visit our financial aid web page or click here to book an appointment.

 - Schedule Assessment Testing.
-All students enrolled in a degree or certificate program are required to take college placement tests in order to ensure appropriate placement in classes.
+All students enrolled in a degree or certificate program are required to take an Accuplacer Placement Test in order to ensure appropriate placement in classes.
 Students may be exempt from all or part of the placement test by using high school GPA, or SAT, ACT, CLEP or AP scores and more.
-Visit the Testing Center page for more information, including test prep materials to help you prepare for the exam.
+Visit the Testing Center page for more information, including Placement Test Preparation to help you prepare for the exam.

 - Orientation.
 Plan to attend orientation to learn about programs and services so you can make the most of your Bristol experience.